 Students work with university personnel at the ASH Office.

 Students register for 15 credit hours per semester, equivalent to four Haverford credits.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Opportunity to study Asian, Hawaiian, and Pacific area studies courses.

-American Studies, Anthropology, Architecture, Art, Asian Studies, Botany, Business, Classics, Communication, East Asian Languages and Literatures, Economics, Education, English, Ethnic Studies, Geography, Hawaiian Studies, Industrial Relations, Linguistics, Management, Music, PaciTic Islands Study, Philosophy, Religion, Textiles and Clothing, Theatre, Women’s Study and Zoology.
+American Studies, Anthropology, Architecture, Art, Asian Studies, Biology, Botany, Business, Classics, Communications, Computer Science, East Asian Languages and Literature, Economics, Education, Engineering, English, Ethnic Studies, Fine Arts, Geography, Hawaiian Studies, Health Studies, Industrial Relations, Linguistics, Management, Music, Pacific Islands Study, Philosophy, Public Health, Religion, Textiles and Clothing, Theater, Women’s Studies, Zoology.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.

 Orientation: A day-long orientation session is held for students.

 Number of Students: Approximately 17,000 students of whom 2,000 are international students coming from 80 countries.
 ASH accepts only 20 students from Mainland US schools and doesn’t have a waiting list, so you should apply only if you are 100% committed to going.
 It may be costly if you apply and then decide not to attend: you will be held accountable for room fees and other unrecoverable expenses.

 Residence hall or apartment; both with double rooms; kitchen facilities available in apartments.